torrjac2/CS-3321-Project/README.md

 Event editing.
 Calendar customization.
-Views other than the 5-week month view
+Views other than the 5-week month view.

-There is not a stable executable as of yet, so the project will need to be built using an IDE
+There is not a stable executable as of yet, so the project will need to be built using an IDE.

 Building the Project: